 Do your friends and/or family DIY?

-Make the message stick by sending them one of our free DIY=DIE stickers.
+Make the message stick by sending them one of our free DIY=DIE stickers, pictured below.
 Place your order here today.